 Selected Media Coverage:

 The Takeaway: The emotional toll of the Flint Water Crisis

 The Michigan Daily: Panelists discuss rebuilding relationship between state officials, residents in Flint

-To request a comprehensive CV summarizing Dr. Key's achievements email her at firstname.lastname@example.org.
+To request a comprehensive CV summarizing Dr. Key's achievements email him at email@example.com.